-If the occupation offered to you is classified under National Occupational Classification (NOC) Skill Type 0 or Skill Level A, you are not required to submit valid language test results at the time of registration unless you are claiming points for language.
+If the occupation offered to you is classified under National Occupational Classification (NOC) Skill Type 0 or Skill Level A, you are not required to submit valid language test results at the time of application.
 However, at its discretion, the BC PNP may require valid language test results during application assessment to determine whether you have the language proficiency to perform the duties of the position.